The DOJ Killed SAPA - Missouri's 2A Shield Struck Down

 Why did the DOJ sue Missouri over SAPA?

-The Biden administration's DOJ argued that SAPA violated the Supremacy Clause, claiming the state law interfered with federal enforcement of the National Firearms Act and other ATF actions.
+The Biden administration's DOJ, led by Merrick Garland, sued Missouri, asserting that SAPA violated the Supremacy Clause.
+They argued the state law interfered with federal enforcement of the National Firearms Act (NFA) and other ATF actions.

 What was the outcome of the legal challenge to SAPA?

-Federal courts, including the 8th Circuit, struck down SAPA.
-The Supreme Court's refusal to hear Missouri's appeal in October 2023 made the lower court ruling final, effectively ending the law.
+Federal courts, including the 8th Circuit Court of Appeals, struck down SAPA.
+The Supreme Court's refusal to hear Missouri's appeal made these rulings final, effectively ending the state's shield against federal gun control enforcement.

-What are the national implications of SAPA being struck down?
+What are the potential implications of SAPA being struck down?

 Related News